-Read this page in French
+Read this page in French or in Portuguese

 Ethnocentrism leads us to make false assumptions about cultural differences.
 We are ethnocentric when we use our cultural norms to make generalizations about other peoples' cultures and customs.
 Such generalizations -- often made without a conscious awareness that we've used our culture as a universal yardstick -- can be way off base and cause us to misjudge other peoples.
 Ethnocentrism can lead to cultural misinterpretation and it often distorts communication between human beings.

 Ethnocentric thinking causes us to make wrong assumptions about other people because . . .

 "They" may not be very good at what we are best at.

 By evaluating "them" by what we are best at, we miss the many other aspects of life that they often handle more competently than we do.

 Some very simple examples of ethnocentric thinking. . .

 We often talk about British drivers driving "on the wrong side" of the road.
 Why not just say "opposite side" or even "left hand side"?